Tautiška giesmė: 1999 law

+Commemorative stamp issued by Lietuvos paštas in 1998, for the 100th anniversary of Tautiška giesmė.

-Signed into law by President Valdas Adamkus on June 9, 1999, the "Law on the National Anthem of the Republic of Lithuania" details when and where the national anthem is played and its performance protocols.
+Signed into law by President Valdas Adamkus on 9 June 1999, the "Law on the National Anthem of the Republic of Lithuania" details when and where the national anthem is played and its performance protocols.

 Article 2 of the law states that the anthem is to be played at the following occasions: At the beginning or ending of solemn sessions of the Seimas, on national holidays and memorial days, and at receptions and farewells of foreign heads of state on official visits to Lithuania—but only after the anthem of the foreign country has been played.

 It is played in foreign countries to represent Lithuania, according to their own diplomatic protocols; on national holidays and other days when the flag is raised by order of the government; when the flag is raised during public events sponsored by governmental institutions, business, and organizations; and at the beginning and end of National Radio programming.
 The anthem may also be played at other occasions, such as sporting competitions.

 When playing the anthem, the music may be either live or recorded.
 The anthem may be performed with a choir, an orchestra, a military band, or a combination of the latter two.
 Article 4, Section 2, states that all participants are encouraged to sing the national anthem.
 When the anthem is played, all civilians are asked to stand in a gesture of respect to the anthem.
 If employees of national defense, police, and other military or military-related organizations are present, they must respect the anthem in a way prescribed by their statutes.
 The anthem cannot be used as background music, purposes of advertisement, or for entertainment, such as karaoke.
 Public disrespect of the anthem may be punishable by law.